TRANSMISSION BASICS

 SPECIAL PRESENTATIONS

-The lectures in the School curriculum are augmented by additional presentations that include the discussion of the critical future role of reliability in the competitive environment, the views of a transmission only ownership company, the RTO market design and implementation, smart grid implementational developments and a topical overview of the evolution markets for carbon emissions.
+The lectures in the School curriculum are augmented by additional topics to present issues, such as the continuing critical future role of reliability and resilience in the competitive environment, the views of transmission-only ownership entities, the RTO market design and implementation developments, grid modernization efforts, decarbonization impacts and overview of recent FERC developments.